Découvrez le tissu jean : origine, caractéristiques et tendances

 Discover denim fabric: origin, characteristics and trends

-How to sew with jeans?
+How to sew with denim?

 Choice of jeans